dbbs-lab/bsb-core/docs/simulation/simulation.rst

 .. code-block:: bash

-  mpirun -n 4 bsb simulate my_network.hdf5 your_simulation
+  mpirun -n 4 bsb simulate my_network.hdf5 my_sim_name
   mpirun -n 4 python my_simulation_script.py

 Where ``n`` is the number of parallel nodes you'd like to use.